Artboomy/japanese-vocabulary-extractor/README.md

 You need to have python installed (ideally Python 3.12).

-Download this repository and open a command prompt in the root folder.
+Download this repository (using the "code -> download zip" option above the files list at the top).
+Open a command prompt in the downloaded folder after extracting.

 Run this to install all dependencies:
 ```